-The Panasonic Lumix DMC-FZ1000 and the Panasonic Lumix DC-TZ200 (labelled Panasonic ZS200 in some countries) are two digital cameras that were announced, respectively, in June 2014 and February 2018.
+The Panasonic Lumix DMC-FZ1000 and the Panasonic Lumix DC-TZ200 (labelled Panasonic ZS200 in some countries) are two digital cameras that were officially introduced, respectively, in June 2014 and February 2018.
 Both the FZ1000 and the TZ200 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

-The physical size and weight of the Panasonic FZ1000 and the Panasonic TZ200 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Panasonic FZ1000 and the Panasonic TZ200 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ1000 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ200 is considerably smaller (47 percent) than the Panasonic FZ1000.
 Moreover, the TZ200 is substantially lighter (59 percent) than the FZ1000.
 In this context, it is worth noting that neither the FZ1000 nor the TZ200 are weather-sealed.